rahulyhg/eagleapi/public/docs/source/.compare.md

 This is the Model for the Vision
 Attributes are: content(String), start_date(date), end_date(date)
 <!-- START_43759e6566bfca255aeed865e0b3421e -->
-## Display a listing of the resource.
+## Display a listing of the Vision.

 > Example request: